MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOdbcData.md

 ### column_classes

-dictionary of column name to strings specifying the column types to use when converting the data.
+Dictionary of column name to strings specifying the column types to use when converting the data.
 The element names for the vector are used to identify which column should be converted to which type.